SerenityOS/serenity/Base/usr/share/man/man1/Applications/CertificateSettings.md

 ## Description

-`Certificate Settings` is an application for managing digital certificates in SerenityOS.
+`Certificate Settings` is an application for managing digital certificates in SilkOS.

 Certificates are used for establishing a user's credentials when trying to create secure connection between a client and server by matching a public and private key.